 Topping the charts here are the Sunski Yuba, Dipseas, and Shoreline with thin yet flexible frames.
 These sunnies have resisted breaking, warping, uneven hinge wear, and even most scratches over the years we've been wearing them.
 They seem flimsy initially, but we quickly discovered how sturdy these recycled frames are.
 The one complaint we have about the Dipseas frames is that the translucent colors sometimes catch the sun at an odd angle, creating a painfully bright glare beneath the lenses.
 This didn't happen often, but it's one caveat to an otherwise great frame.
 The semi-opaque finish Shorelines ensured this pair of Sunskis didn't experience similar issues, no matter the sun's angle.

 The Sunski Yuba frames proved themselves worthy of every adventure we took them on.
+Credit: Maggie Brandenburg

 The Knockaround Paso Robles and Suncloud Mayor both have pretty sturdy designs, too, with solid plastic frames and no obvious manufacturing flaws or weak points.
 The Tifosi Swank is built sturdily with solid-feeling plastic components and embedded nose pads in the frame.
 They're also among the few models in this lineup with autolocking hinges that “snap” into place when you open them.
-The Shady Rays have decently reliable frames, though, after a few years of wear, the woodgrain patterning has started to rub off on the bows where they touch the face.

 The Tifosi Swank have autolocking hinges that make them easier to put on and take off one handed.
+Credit: Maggie Nichols

 Several other models performed decently, even if they have components or aspects that cause us to worry about their long-term performance.
 The Le Specs Armada has a solid plastic frame, but the hinges continued to wear unevenly throughout our testing — a minor annoyance.
 The Merry's Polarized are similar, with unevenly loosening hinges and thin metal bows.
 The Sungait Polarized Rectangular features a very sturdy all-metal frame, but we worry that adjusting the nose pads too often will fatigue them.
-The sprung hinges are a highlight, but forcing them to bend perpendicular to the hinge's pin may lead to the temple breaking off since the metal parts are so rigid.
+The spring hinges are a highlight, but forcing them to bend perpendicular to the hinge's pin may lead to the temple breaking off since the metal parts are so rigid.

 The SOJOS Retro Aviators have a time-tested, sturdy double-bridge design, with lenses that resist popping out.
 They're slightly thin in the temples near the hinge, but the partially metal design may actually help take away pressure from the hinge itself, a design we thought clever.
-The Kent Wang Aviators feel thicker and sturdier than some other aviators we've tested, but we read a lot of user reviews online claiming their lenses may pop out easily with use.
-We didn't experience this issue during our testing, but it's a potential concern over time.

 The Knockaround Paso Robles seem to live up to their name when it comes to frame quality.
+Credit: Maggie Nichols

 Coverage